Location: Southern Romania

 Heading south again on Calea Victoriei, next turn left onto Strada Stavropoleos to arrive at Caru cu Bere restaurant.
 If you can't stop in for a beer or snack, at least peek inside to see its magnificent interior.
 Farther down the street is the tiny Biserica Stavropoleos (church), built in 1724.
 Here you can either cut south via Strada Postei to Strada Iuliu Maniu, or return to Calea Victoriei and go south, past the National History Museum to reach Strada Iuliu Maniu.
 Following Strada Iuliu Maniu east, you will come to the remains of the Curtea Veche (Old Princely Court) of the real Prince Dracula and his Princely Church, the oldest in Bucharest.

-Just across the road is the former caravansary Hanul lui Manuc, now a restaurant and inn (currently closed for renovations).
+Just across the road is the former caravansary Hanul lui Manuc, now a restaurant and inn.
 Go inside the courtyard for a look at its timbered design, or stop there for some food and drink.

 From this point, take the narrow side street south to exit the neighborhood at the Dambovita River.